How to get from Almaty to Bishkek by bus (Updated 2024)

 How to get from Qorday border to Bishkek

-If you decide to take a marshrutka from the border, it should cost 20-30 KGS /0.2-0.3 EUR.
+The marshrutka fare is 20-30 KGS /0.2-0.3 EUR.
 It stops directly in front of TSUM – the big mall in the heart of Bishkek.

 In Bishkek

-Once in Bishkek, check 2GIS to see which marshrutka to take to your hostel.
+Once in Bishkek, check 2GIS to see which marshrutka to take to your hostel (it gives directions offline!).
 Chances are it’s close to the center and walking distance away from where the previous marshrutka leaves you.

 If you took the bus all the way to the Western Bus Station you need to take bus 224 or 129 to get to TSUM.
 A taxi through YandexGo costs around 230 KGS / 2.4 EUR.

-If you’re traveling onwards to Osh, I suggest you read my smart guide on how to get from Bishkek to Osh.
+If you’re traveling onwards to Osh, I suggest you read my smart guide on how to get from Bishkek to Osh including stops in beautiful mountainous places on the way.

 If you’re spending more time in Kyrgyzstan, you should check out the tourism hotspot that is Karakol.
 Here’s how to travel from Bishkek to Karakol.